 The Birth of Jesus Christ

 Merry Christmas, dear readers!
-This will likely be one of my last posts of the year, so I wish you a warm and blessed Christmas with your families!
+I wish you a warm and blessed Christmas with your families!